Day 1: Cape Town

 Kirstenbosch Botanical Gardens are one of the finest gardens in Africa, nestling on the lower slopes of Table Mountain.
 There are many paths winding through the gardens, where staff cultivate 6,000 of the 22,000 species of Southern African flowering plants in a setting of mountain streams, pools and rolling lawns.

-Then we head to the Winelands where we enjoy a wine estate lunch, followed by some gentle touring and wine-tasting.
+Then we head to the Winelands where we enjoy a wine estate lunch, followed by some wine-tasting and a tour of Stellenbosch.

 Dinner is at leisure for your own account.